siteleaf/siteleaf.com/features.markdown

   - title: An API for your content
     body: Siteleaf provides a JSON API for interacting with all of your Jekyll content.
 Integrate it into other sites, apps, or anything you want.
 It’s your data.
   link:
-    title: Learn more about Siteleaf v1 &rarr;
+    title: Learn more about the old Siteleaf &rarr;
     url: http://siteleaf.com
   graphic: g-editor
 permalink: "/"